Update Nov. 7: Letitia James has won the New York attorney general’s race.

 In her victory speech, James, who is a lawyer and the first African-American woman to win a statewide primary contest in New York, vowed to continue the multi-front litigation agenda.

 “This campaign was never really about me or any of the candidates who ran,” she said.
 “It was about the people, but mostly it was about that man in the White House who can’t go a day without threatening our fundamental rights.”
 Aside from climate and environmental issues, New York has led lawsuits against the Trump administration over immigration policy, and health care.

-Her opponent in November will be Republican Keith Wofford, managing partner of the New York office of an international law firm focused on business and finance, who has the handicap of the Democrats' 2-to-1 registration edge over the GOP in New York.
+Her opponent in November will be Republican Keith Wofford, managing partner of the New York office of an international law firm focused on business and finance, who has the handicap of the Democrats’ 2-to-1 registration edge over the GOP in New York.
 Wofford has been critical of the Exxon case and said he couldn’t imagine why he would pursue it as attorney general.

 Divestment, Exxon and ‘Sheriff on Wall Street’

 James came out in support of divesting the city’s pension funds from fossil fuel businesses in 2015 and helped organize a public hearing on the issue in New York City last November.
 After New York Mayor Bill de Blasio won re-election, he announced a commitment to move forward with divestment, a process expected to take years.

 But alongside her bona fides with the climate movement, James also has garnered support with the Democratic party establishment.
 With a campaign war chest of more than $1 million, she was the top fundraiser in the four-way primary race and had the endorsement of Gov. Andrew Cuomo.
 Her opponents tried to paint her as too close to the party establishment, but she was able to capture more than 40 percent of the vote.
 Cuomo bested his primary challenger, actor-turned-progressive activist Cynthia Nixon, by more than 30 points.